KadiSam01/KadiSam01/README.md

 - 👋 Hi, I’m Samuel Kadima!
 - Welcome to my GitHub profile, where I hope to bring my passion for Computer Science to life.
-I am a sophomore majoring in Computer Science at Xavier University committed to positively impacting the world through technological innovation.
+I am a sophomore majoring in Computer Science with a concentration in Cybersecurity at Xavier University committed to positively impacting the world through technological innovation.
 - 🌟 About Me:
 - I am passionate about computer science and continuously strive to broaden my knowledge and skills.
 My passion for computer science knows no bounds, and I enjoy learning about areas ranging from artificial intelligence to augmented reality, app development, and others.
 - 👀 Current Focus:
-- Productive summer
 - Recommendation systems
 - Improving problem-solving skills
+- Understanding Computer Systems and Security
+- Proper and ethical use of data
 - 😎Future Focus:
 -  Learn C
 -  Learn GUI